-- Visa and Mastercard to increase rates: Visa changed its rates in April 2021, and Mastercard plans to increase its rates in 2022.
+- Visa and Mastercard rate increases: Visa changed its rates in April 2021, and Mastercard changed its rates in April 2022.
 This will mean increased rates for interchange-plus accounts at least and may have trickle-down effects on flat rates.

 - ACH transactions: According to Nacha, consumers are increasingly looking for ACH, or bank-to-bank, transactions as a way to pay for items, including online.
 By the third quarter of 2022, $19.3 trillion of ACH payments have been processed.
 Not all merchant services offer this, so look for this feature, especially if you do B2B sales.

 - Contactless payments: This continues to rise, and is becoming a standard.
 Many card readers, like Square and PayPal, already have NFC payment capabilities.
 Contactless payments are also more secure than traditional swipe or chip payments because of the encrypted microchips in mobile apps.

 - Embedded finances/brands-as-banks: Well-known brands like Amazon and Google are starting to create their own payment services.
 Other stores, like Target, are creating debit cards.
 Merchants will need to be able to accept these new types of payments.

 - Biometric authentication: The quest for increased security and multifactor identification is leading to the increased use of biometrics for verifying payments.
 BiometricUpdate.com reports new technologies for facial and iris recognition as well as cards and banks adopting the technologies.